Types of Air Conditioners: Find Your Perfect Chill

 • Affordable upfront cost.

-• No professional ac installation needed—just plug and play.
+• No professional ac installation needed in many cases.

 Cons: